Synthetic Drug Information

 News sources carry many stories relating serious harm resulting from the abuse of bath salts, synthetic marijuana (often called Spice) or other synthetics.
 Such as the man in Louisiana who bit a chunk off his neighbor’s face during a dispute.
 And the naked man in Illinois who, on June 15, 2012, grabbed a man’s car hood and rode it for four miles until the driver could have police meet him.
 In Albuquerque, a Spice-abusing man tried to kill his own father with a knife in 2012.

 Synthetic marijuana may result in seizures, difficulty breathing, vomiting and long-lasting mental disturbances.
 As this drug became popular in 2009-2010, emergency room visits increased from 13 in 2009 to 560 in the first half of 2010.
 Poison Control Center calls numbered just under 7,000 in 2011.

 Bath salts may result in hallucinations, paranoia, aggressive behavior or homicidal or suicidal tendencies.

 This is a trend that shows no signs of slowing, making it far more important than ever before that young people are educated on the harm that can come from abusing drugs.
 Narconon centers around the world not only provide rehabilitation after addiction but also drug education and prevention services.
 Each year, hundreds of thousands of young people are reached with the message that happiness and safety result from sobriety.
 The Narconon drug curriculum has proven to result in lower substance abuse statistics among the young people receiving these classes.

-And in fifty locations internationally, Narconon rehab centers help people come back from the abuse of these seriously damaging synthetics.
+And in some forty locations internationally, Narconon rehab centers help people come back from the abuse of these seriously damaging synthetics.
 Find out how you can help someone who has been addicted to one of these drugs.
-Call 1-800-775-8750 today.